markasfour/Pirate-Life/README.md

 The current working version of English-to-Pirate translator allows a user to enter a sentence in English and, in return, receive a Pirate translated version of their sentence.

+If the user runs English-to-Pirate translator with a parameter containing a path to a file, a translated copy of the file will be outputted.

 ##Bugs and Limitations

 * Translation of some words will erroneously be changes (i.e. `yesterday` will be changed to `ayeterday` because `yes` is found at the start of `yesterday`)